Chaka Fattah

-Currently, Fattah serves as the President and CEO of Fattah Neuroscience Global Advisors, a consulting firm dedicated towards advancing brain science and health research, and Chair of the National Brain Council.

 On July 29, 2015, Fattah and a group of associates were indicted on federal charges related to their alleged roles in a racketeering and influence peddling conspiracy.
 He was convicted on 23 counts of racketeering, fraud, and other corruption charges on June 21, 2016, and resigned two days later.
 On December 12, 2016, Fattah was sentenced to 10 years in prison.
 On August 9, 2018, the United States Court of Appeals for the Third Circuit in Philadelphia overturned Fattah's bribery convictions.
 On July 12, 2019, a Philadelphia judge sentenced Fattah to 10 years in federal prison for public corruption.
 He was released from prison in the summer of 2020.

 Early life and education

 Arthur Davenport was born and raised in Philadelphia, to Russell and Frances Davenport as the fourth of six sons.
 His father was a sergeant in the United States Army and his mother was an editor for the Philadelphia Tribune.
-His parents divorced when he was young, and Frances later married local activist David Fattah and changed Arthur's name to Chaka, after a Zulu king.
-Fattah's political development was strongly influenced by his mother and stepfather's social activism.
+His parents divorced when he was young, and his mother soon remarried to a man she met at a national conference on black power in 1968.
+Following this conference, his mother and her new husband decided to change their family name to Fattah.
+They would change Arthur's name to Chaka, after a Zulu king.
+His mother and stepfather's social activism strongly influenced Fattah's political development.